 Training to be a One-To-One Bereavement Support Volunteer within Gloucestershire

-The work we do can be challenging at times, but can also be enormously satisfying.
-You will be in a position to make a real difference to people’s lives !
+The work of a BV can be challenging at times, but can also be enormously rewarding.
+You will be in a position to make a real difference to our clients, as they live life without their loved one who has died.

-1. To attend a short induction meeting in our Cheltenham office, the first will be held on the 7th November 2017 at 6pm.
-If you are unable to attend this date we will be holding a second induction meeting on the 4th December 2017 at 4pm where you’ll find out more about being a volunteer for Cruse Gloucestershire, about Cruse Bereavement Care our charity and about the commitment needed to be a Bereavement volunteer (BV).
+1. Attend a short induction meeting (1-2 hours) in our Cheltenham office, where you’ll find out more about being a volunteer for Cruse Gloucestershire, about Cruse Bereavement Care our charity and about the commitment needed to be a Bereavement volunteer (BV)

-The course will also involve some private study and the putting together of a portfolio which will be reviewed by the training team.
-A fee of £250 is normally chargeable for the course; bursaries may be available to help with this fee.
-Having completed the course and portfolio, you will have a post-course interview and portfolios will be externally moderated by Cruse Bereavement Care.
+A fee of £250 is chargeable for the course to cover our administration costs.
+Having completed the course and portfolio, you will have a post-course interview and portfolios will be externally moderated by Cruse Bereavement Care and can also be moderated by Ascentis (a separate fee of £60 is chargeable for the latter).

 Cruse Bereavement Care is an Organisational Member of BACP and works within the BACP Ethical Framework.
 Bereavement counselling work with Cruse clients can be recorded towards the total hours required for Diploma courses and for BACP accreditation.

-You will be also benefit from one hour’s personal supervision per month in your first 2 years and 1.5 hours’ group supervision per month ongoing.
+You will also receive one hour’s personal supervision per month in your first 12 months of active work for us, then 1.5 hours group supervision per month ongoing.

 Once trained you will be expected to have a minimum of two Gloucestershire clients at any one time.
 The work is unpaid but travel expenses can be claimed.

-You may subsequently wish to go on and specialise in a particular aspect of bereavement work, for example working with children, with groups or with clients who have learning difficulties or mental health problems.
-Again we are delighted to encourage such development.
+You may subsequently wish to go on and specialise in a particular aspect of bereavement work, for example working with children or with groups.
+We are delighted to encourage such development.

 Please return the form to :